 - 1. Communicate with student to try to determine the reason for the difficulty - 2.
 Send Academic Notice to parent(s) documenting Academic Notice in Renweb - 3.
 Set up a time (lunchtime, study hall, flex time, after school) to meet with student for student to complete/make up work or to review concepts - 4.
-Set up a meeting with parents to discuss student's difficulties and work toward a solution - 5.
-Teacher will complete an Academic Notification form and refer student to administration
+Notify Administration of difficulties, communication with student, parent, and proposed plan moving forward. - 5.
+Set up a meeting with parents to discuss student's difficulties and work toward a solution